Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Little Patience Goes a Long Way

 After a little sulking—okay, quite a bit—I realized I needed to slow down a bit.
 I took a breather, had another cup of coffee, and gathered my thoughts.
-It wasn’t the tool that was the problem; it was my .
+It wasn’t the tool that was the problem; it was my technique.
 You know, they say practice makes perfect, but I was pretty convinced that “perfect” was never going to be in the cards for me.

 With a fresh start, I adjusted the blade a bit, finally learned how to set the depth right, and, guess what, things started to change.
 Oh man, the second time I ran that plane over the wood was like music to my ears—smooth and satisfying, just like I’d imagined.
 I could almost see the grains of the wood light up.
 Laughter bubbled up out of me, surprising even myself.
 I thought, “I can do this!”